 It is highly customizable and you can configure your own macros to manage email triggers.
 Supports both POP3 and IMAP protocols.

-In this tutorial I’m going to show you how install and use Mutt in your Raspberry PI OS Lite (without Desktop Environment).
+In this tutorial, I’m going to show you how to install and use Mutt in your Raspberry PI OS Lite (without Desktop Environment).
 I’ll use a cheap Raspberry PI Zero W for this guide, but it applies also to newer Raspberry Pi boards.

 What You Need